yubozhao/course-v3/docs/deployment_kubernetes_docker.md

 ### Deploy to Kubernetes

-The following code creates a kubernetes resources spec.
-Replace `{docker_username}` with your Docker Hub username and save to a file called `pet-classifier.yaml`:
+The following is an example YAML file for specifying the resources required to run and expose a BentoML model server in a Kubernetes cluster.
+Replace `{docker_username}` with your Docker Hub username and save it to `pet-classifier.yaml` file:

 ```yaml
 apiVersion: v1